Author: Joe Kizlauskas

 A similar pattern can be found with teams who tend to get their play rolling on a slightly slower tempo and who would go out to concede first in the match.
 Manchester United was for a long period of time considered a strong side with a specific proclivity towards conceding first.

 Leaking goals has become a habit of Jurgen Klopp’s Liverpool as well, especially when Reds are pitted against a ‘weaker’ opposition.
 The Reds would often concede early on and then get hit by it hard to step up their game.
 They would then chase the result in the second half for either a heavily-priced complete turnaround or an Away Win/Draw market when they let in an early goal against Hull City, for example, it would ruin their plans.

 Comparing the Scorers and Conceders and establishing a pattern in statistics with a look at how many goals a team will score in a given half in relation to how many it will concede.
 A deeper insight into this piece of statistics can unlock some real value as it could lead to finding the teams that are able to turn a game around in the second half.

-Still, if you want to play it safe – or a note safer that looking for the biggest upsets on the betting scale – betting on clear favourites against clear underdogs at the Half-Time/Full-Time market will allow you to enhance the odds and get more value from a low-priced bet.
+Still, if you want to play it safe – or safer than looking for the biggest upsets on the betting scale – betting on clear favourites against clear underdogs at the Half-Time/Full-Time market will allow you to enhance the odds and get more value from a low-priced bet.

 Particular view at the Half Time/Full-Time betting should be taken with In-Play betting.

-The increasingly popular way of betting will offer a great way to take advantage of your bet as it will provide you with a valuable insight, especially for those games you just weren’t able to put your finger on.
+The increasingly popular way of betting will offer a great way to take advantage of your bet as it will provide you with valuable insight, especially for those games you just weren’t able to put your finger on.
 Let’s imagine you were too indecisive and decided not to place a pre-match Half Time/Away Time bet.
-The In-Play betting allows you to see how a game unfolds in the opening stages and provides you with an additional insight that can be just enough to sway you in the correct direction.
+The In-Play betting allows you to see how a game unfolds in the opening stages and provides you with additional insight that can be just enough to sway you in the correct direction.